practicajs/practica/docs/blog/is-prisma-better/index.md

 **🏆 Is Prisma doing better?:** Yes!

-## 5. Documentation and DX
+## 5. Documentation and developer-experience

-**💁‍♂️ What is it about:** TypeORM and Sequelize documentation is mediocre, TypeORM might be a little better.
+**💁‍♂️ What is it about:** TypeORM and Sequelize documentation is mediocre, though TypeORM is a little better.
 Based on my personal experience they do get a little better over the years, but still by no mean they deserve to be called "good" or "great".
 For example, if you seek to learn about 'raw queries' - Sequelize offers [a very short page](https://sequelize.org/docs/v6/core-concepts/raw-queries/) on this matter, TypeORM info is spread in multiple other pages.
 Looking to learn about pagination?
 Couldn't find Sequelize documents, TypeORM has [some short explanation](https://typeorm.io/select-query-builder#using-pagination), 150 words only

 **🤔 How Prisma is different:** Prisma documentation rocks!
 See their documents on similar topics: [raw queries](https://www.prisma.io/docs/concepts/components/prisma-client/raw-database-access) and [pagingation](https://www.prisma.io/docs/concepts/components/prisma-client/pagination), thousands of words, and dozens of code examples.
 The writing itself is also great, feels like some professional writers were involved